MicroPasts/MuseoEgizio1_app/long_description.md

 inclusion in gaming and virtual reality environments, or for identifying different sub-styles in otherwise similar types of artefact (that might tell us about the date of the artefact, where it was made, or by whom).

-This particular photo-masking application is an experiment as we are attempting to model a complex piece of Japanese pottery.
+This particular photo-masking application is an experiment as we are attempting to model an Egyptian box coming from the collections of Museo Egizio, in Turin, Italy.
-The term Jōmon (縄文) literally means ‘cord marked’ and is used to refer to Japan’s oldest known culture – the Jōmon people.
-This period is one of the oldest dated pottery traditions in the world, with pottery not being used in the Middle East or North Africa until several thousand years later.
-These vessels take their name from the elaborate flame-like protrusions around the rim.
-The rims and mouths of these pots held special importance for the Jōmon, as they would have been the focal point for the family gathered around the hearth.

 ### What we want you to do